awaelchli/mosaic-webapp/README.md

 source ~/venvs/mosaic/bin/activate
 jupyter notebook
 ```
-This should open a new tab in your default browser.
+This should open a new tab in your default internet browser.
-If not, copy the url that is displayed in the terminal and paste it manually into the browser.
+If not, copy the url displayed in the terminal and paste it manually into the browser.

 ## Assignments

-TODO
+You can find a detailed description of the assignments in the project folder.